 The Partnership has contracted with the Co-General Partner to provide project development services.
 Under the terms of the agreement the total developer fee was \$677,263, of which 60% is payable to a third-party developer and 40% is payable to the Co-General Partner.
-Of the total fees, \$33,862 was incurred in October 2018, with the balance earned by the developer on the Completion Date, which occurred in March 2020.
 Under the terms of the Development Services Agreement, the fee is payable out of the Capital Contributions of the Limited Partner, as defined in the Partnership Agreement, and any remaining balance will be deferred and shall be paid out of available Cash Flow on or before the 14th anniversary of the Completion Date, as defined in the Partnership Agreement.

-As of December 31, 2020, the outstanding developer fees due and payable to the Co-General Partner and to the third-party developer totaled \$8,000 and \$12,000, respectively, which are recorded as construction costs payable in the balance sheet.
-Deferred developer fees, payable out of available cash flow, totaled \$135,453 and \$203,179 to the Co-General partner and to the third-party developer, respectively.
+At December 31, 2021, deferred developer fees, payable out of available cash flow, totaled \$101,407 and \$152,113 to the Co-General partner and to the third-party developer, respectively.
+At December 31, 2020, deferred developer fees, payable out of available cash flow, totaled \$143,452 and \$215,180 to the Co-General partner and to the third-party developer, respectively.